parkm/evenolderbpm/README.md

 Bubble Pop Mania
 ===============

-A JavaScript game where you shoot bubbles.
+A JavaScript game where you shoot at bubbles.

 Uses CanvasGameFrame (https://github.com/despondentdonkey/CanvasGameFrame) and jQuery.